Public engagement with research

 HOW WE SUPPORT RESEARCHERS

-As well as coordinating public events centrally and in partnership with other organisations, we provide support and guidance to researchers through our own in-house team and other public engagement and communications staff across the Medical Sciences Division and the wider University.
+As well as coordinating communications and public events centrally and in partnership with other organisations, we provide support and guidance to researchers through our own in-house team and other public engagement and communications staff across the Medical Sciences Division and the wider University.
 This includes:

 - support to develop research dissemination and public engagement plans in grant applications,